srdjop/serbian-sentiment-analysis/README.md

     -   `inference.py`: Script for running sentiment analysis on new text.
 -   **`data/`**: Contains the `SerbMR-2C.csv` dataset used for training.
 -   **`models/`**: The folder where the trained models and tokenizers are saved.
+-   **`eda_viz/`**: Contains visualizations for exploratory data analysis (EDA), including plots for word and character distributions in reviews.
+-   **`error_analysis/`**: Contains analysis of the top 10 most confident prediction errors for each model, helping to understand model weaknesses.
+-   **`confusion_matrices/`**: Contains confusion matrices for all trained models to visualize classification performance.

 ---